idaholab/moose/modules/porous_flow/doc/content/modules/porous_flow/tests/sinks/sinks_tests.md

 S_{\mathrm{water}} = \left( 1 + (\alpha (p_{\mathrm{gas}} - p_{\mathrm{water}})^{1/(1-m)} \right)^{-m} \ ,
 \end{equation}
 with $\alpha = 1.1\,$Pa$^{-1}$, and $m=0.5$.
 The water relative
-permeaility is assumed to be Corey type with exponent $1$, and the gas phase has exponent $2$ (that is $\kappa_{\mathrm{rel,gas}} = S_{\mathrm{gas}}^{2}$, with $S_{\mathrm{gas}} = 1 -
+permeability is assumed to be Corey type with exponent $1$, and the gas phase has exponent $2$ (that is $\kappa_{\mathrm{rel,gas}} = S_{\mathrm{gas}}^{2}$, with $S_{\mathrm{gas}} = 1 -
 S_{\mathrm{water}}$).